Symmetric Assembly Puzzles are Hard, Beyond a Few Pieces: Many Pieces

 So $\ell$ is either parallel or orthogonal to $\ell_B$.
 Further, it passes through $c$ (see \figurename~\ref{fig:center}).
 In either case, $F \cup F^{\ell}$ is a $W \times H$ rectangle, and thus $O^* = F \cup F^{\ell}$.
 This implies that $O^* \setminus F$ is a $w \times h$ rectangle that must contain the remaining pieces of $I'$.
-In particular, we have that this placement packing of $P_{1}, \dots, P_{n}$ gives a solution to the instance $I$ of RPP, completing the proof of \theoremname~\ref{th:hard}. \end{proof}
+In particular, we have that this placement packing of $P_{1}, \dots, P_{k}$ gives a solution to the instance $I$ of RPP, completing the proof of \theoremname~\ref{th:hard}. \end{proof}

-We extend the above proof to show that the problem stays strongly NP-complete even when each piece is a convex quadrilateral.
+We extend the above proof to show that the problem remains strongly NP-complete even when each piece is a convex quadrilateral.

-\begin{theorem} Symmetric assembly puzzles are strongly NP-complete even if each piece is a convex quadrilateral and area upper bounded by a polynomial function of the number of pieces. \end{theorem} \begin{proof} We note that the only piece that is not a convex quadrilateral is the frame piece $F$.
+\begin{theorem} Symmetric assembly puzzles are strongly NP-complete even if each piece is a convex quadrilateral and area upper bounded by a polynomial function of the number of pieces. \end{theorem} \begin{proof}

+We note that the only piece that is not a convex quadrilateral is the frame piece $F$.
 Hence, we split this into two convex quadrilateral pieces as shown in \figurename~\ref{fig:SplittingFrame}.
 We note that due to the dimensions of $H$ and $W$, the four angles $\alpha$, $\beta$, $\gamma$, and $\delta$ are all unique.
-Furthermore, only $\alpha + \delta$ and $\beta + \gamma$ do not sum up to multiples of 90 degrees.
-If we show that in any line symmetric solution these four angles have to be aligned as in \figurename~\ref{fig:SplittingFrame}, Theorem~\ref{th:hard} completes the proof.
+Furthermore, only $\alpha + \delta$ and $\beta + \gamma$ do not sum up to multiples of $\pi/2$.
+If we show that any line symmetric solution aligns these four angles as in \figurename~\ref{fig:SplittingFrame}, Theorem~\ref{th:hard} completes the proof.

 Assume the angles are not matched as in \figurename~\ref{fig:SplittingFrame}.
-We first show that extending $\gamma$ or $\delta$ by a multiple of 90 degrees is not useful.
-We focus on $\gamma$, but the argument for $\delta$ is analogous.
-If we extend $\gamma$ using a right angle of the other frame piece, it is easy to verify that the imbalance resulting from the implied line of symmetry cannot be overcome using only the remaining rectangles of combined area $wh$ (see \figurename~\ref{fig:ExtendingAngle}).
-Extending $\gamma$ using the rectangles also does not lead to a line symmetric polygon, since placing the other frame piece afterwards still leads to an imbalanced shape.
+We first show that extending $\gamma$ or $\delta$ by a multiple of $\pi/2$ is not useful.
+We focus on $\gamma$, but the same argument holds for $\delta$.
+If we extend $\gamma$ using a right angle of the other frame piece, it creates an imbalance resulting from the implied line of symmetry cannot be overcome using only the remaining rectangles of combined area $wh$ (see \figurename~\ref{fig:ExtendingAngle}).
+Extending $\gamma$ using the rectangles also does not lead to a line symmetric polygon, because placing the other frame piece afterwards still leads to an imbalanced shape.